SSC CGL 2025 Exam Preparation Tips - Check Preparation Strategy, Tricks, Study Plan, Time Table, Best Books

 • The purpose of this paper is to evaluate candidates' writing abilities.
 Practice is the best approach for this paper.
 You get better at writing as you write more.

 • To create an essay or letter, it's important to have solid material and the skill to format that topic properly.
-Both of these abilities can be enhanced with practise.
+Both of these abilities can be enhanced with practice.

 • The exam will require you to write an essay, letter, application, or precise.
-Therefore, practise essay writing because it will boost your confidence.
+Therefore, practice essay writing because it will boost your confidence.

 • The Hindu